Acid accused 'prostitution secret' threat

 Ms Wallace said they met on a dating website for people with HIV and, after his second visit to Bristol from the Netherlands, "he never left".

-Jurors heard, on one occasion, Mr van Dongen was arrested on suspicion of assault after he kicked Ms Wallace in the back and hit her in the head.
+Jurors heard, on one occasion, Mr van Dongen was arrested after he kicked Ms Wallace in the back and hit her in the head.

-She said, in another incident, while they were living in the Netherlands, he pulled her out of the shower and pushed her naked into the street.
+She said, in another incident in the Netherlands, he pulled her out of the shower and pushed her naked into the street.

-Suicide attempt
+Suicide attempts

-The court heard she had attempted to take her own life and had depression and anxiety.

-Ms Wallace, originally from South Africa, said she tried to take an overdose in August 2015 when Mr van Dongen returned to pack his things after he began seeing another woman.
+Ms Wallace, originally from South Africa, said she attempted an overdose in August 2015 when Mr van Dongen returned to pack his things after he began seeing another woman.

 She said he dialled 999 but she was unable to swallow the pills - used to control her HIV - because they were too big.